sonoro1234/LuaJIT-ImGui/README.md

 This is a LuaJIT binding for the excellent C++ immediate gui [imgui](https://github.com/ocornut/imgui).
 Uses cimgui to be the most "up to date" as possible.

+There are backends for glfw, SDL2 and SDL3.

 Notes:
 * currently this wrapper is based on version [1.91.3 docking of imgui]